Bacon Brothers (gangsters): Current status

 In 2005, an attempted murder charge against Jarrod was stayed after the victim refused to testify at trial.
 In 2005, the police seized more than 700 marijuana plants and various pieces of pot-growing equipment and charged Jarrod and a friend with possession for the purpose of trafficking.

 Jamie pleaded guilty to robbery in 2007 in connection with a 2005 home invasion where a man was confined in his Abbotsford home and robbed of marijuana plants and growing-operation equipment.
 He was sentenced to time served.
-Jarrod Baron has frequently violated his parole conditions by being involved in a bar fight in 2017 and for substance abuse as he failed a cocaine test in 2018.
+Jarrod Bacon has frequently violated his parole conditions by being involved in a bar fight in 2017 and for substance abuse as he failed a cocaine test in 2018.
 On December 15, 2020, Bacon's parole officer visited him and Bacon stated that he could not answer the door because he was naked.
 However, a policeman went into the backyard and looked through the window.
 Véronique Buisson of the National Parole Board wrote in her judgement on March 17, 2021, that the policeman “saw you through a window of the back of the apartment.
 He reported that you were fully dressed, that you were going quickly between two rooms and that you retrieved a cellphone from under couch cushions...[the policeman] saw you sliding your finger across the screen of the phone numerous times and clicking after each swipe, suggesting that you were deleting information.
 You then passed the phone to your partner who hid it in her bosom."
 Buisson noted that she found his behavior highly suspicious and believed that he may very well had returned to selling drugs, but she decided not to revoke his parole.
 Buisson wrote "File information reveals that you are identified as a member of the Red Scorpions and the Bacon Brothers organization, which is very influential in Western Canada, and has links with a notorious criminal organization", an apparent reference to the Hells Angels, which are often described by the parole board as "a notorious criminal organization".